UNIMIBInside/conciliator/README.md

   categories.
 * Based on the Jaro-Winkler Distance between the input query and the category label

+### Keyword Category

+* Invokes a REST service in charge to analyse semantically a keyword and returning the closest Google Category.
+* The service is available at [Keyword_clustering](https://github.com/UNIMIBInside/ew-shopp-public/tree/master/keyword_clustering)

 ## Running Conciliator on Your Own Computer

 Install Java 1.8 or greater if you don't already have it.